PX4/PX4-Devguide/en/simulation/hitl.md

    > **Note** The serial device depends on what port is used to connect the vehicle to the computer (this is usually `/dev/ttyACM0`).
 An easy way to check on Ubuntu is to plug in the autopilot, open up a terminal, and type `dmesg | grep "tty"`.
 The correct device will be the last one shown.

-1. Connect the flight controller to the computer and wait for it to boot.
+1. Close Gazebo, connect the flight controller to the computer and wait for it to boot.
 1. Run Gazebo in HITL mode
   ```sh
   gazebo Tools/sitl_gazebo/worlds/iris.world